-While there've been some devastating bushfires over the past decade, figures from Allianz show most fire claims are from fires that start in the home.
-National Claims Manager, Bob Gelling, says they receive more fire claims during winter than summer.
+While there have been some devastating bushfires over the past decade, figures from Allianz show most fire claims are from fires that start in the home.
+National Claims Manager, Bob Gelling, says the company receives more fire claims during winter than summer.

 So as the temperature drops, make sure your most prized possessions are protected.
 Here are some tips to keep your home fire-safe this winter.